Prevent Corrosion on Your Fasteners

 Let’s first start by learning how corrosion actually happens, as this knowledge will help you to keep your structure intact for many years to come.

 How does corrosion take place?

-Corrosion takes place when metal starts to lose its inherent properties.
+Corrosion takes place when the metal starts to lose its inherent properties.
 All metals hold different types of electric potential.
 When water, which is an electrolyte, interacts with two different metals, it leads to the creation of a galvanic cell that initiates the flow of electric current between the metals.
-This flow of electrons from higher potential metal a.k.a. ‘anode’ to lower-potential metal a.k.a. ‘cathode’ gradually degrades the metal containing higher electric potential, resulting in what we notice as corrosion or rust.
+This flow of electrons from higher potential metal a.k.a. ‘anode’ to lower-potential metal a.k.a. ‘cathode’ gradually degrades the metal-containing higher electric potential, resulting in what we notice as corrosion or rust.

 High-potential metal fasteners often get corroded when they are installed on low-potential metal, which is why it is crucial to take necessary precautions from corrosion in such installations.

 There are different types of corrosions that impact metal fasteners.
 Construction professionals need to be aware of how corrosion will impact their fasteners so that necessary measures can be taken in advance.